Ressources

 • Inventio: finding what to say.

-• Dispositio: Putting in order what we have found.
+• Dispositio: Organizing what has been found.

-Rhetoric is neither good nor bad in itself, it obeys no morality.
+Rhetoric is neither good nor bad in itself; it obeys no morality.
 It is simply a tool at the service of an intention.

-“Thank you to this scientist who speaks to me like a brother” (and not like a colleague).
+« Thanks to this scholar who speaks to me as a brother » Alain (and not as a colleague).

 Active Listening

-The tools of active listening are the art of questioning, reformulation and synthesis.
+The tools of active listening are the art of questioning, reformulation, and synthesis.

 Rosine – Do you know that it is very bad to listen?